-Roadway Classifications Minimum Lane Widths Not Including Curbs (feet) Alley (25' unobstructed ROW required for Fire Rescue Access) See Detail No. 25 14' - One Way 8' each- Two Way (16' total) Local Roads (curb and gutter) 10-10' each (20' total) Local Roads (swale) 11-11' each (22' total) Minor Collectors 12 12' each (24' total) Major Collectors 12 12' each (24' total
+Roadway Classifications Minimum Lane Widths Not Including Curbs (feet) Alley (25' unobstructed ROW required for Fire Rescue Access) See Detail No. 25 14' - One Way 8' each - Two Way (16' total) Local Roads (curb and gutter) 10' each (20' total) Local Roads (swale) 11' each (22' total) Minor Collectors 12' each (24' total) Major Collectors 12' each (24' total)

-Note: See article 9, Access management for details on driveway connections.
+Note: See Article 9, Access management for details on driveway connections.

 11.3.2.
 If pavement within a roadway is divided, such as to allow for preservation of trees, the minimum pavement width shall be fourteen (14) feet.
 The minimum pavement width of fourteen (14) feet shall be measured from the gutter line for curb and gutter sections.
-Right-of-way widths for the divided section shall be in accordance with section 11.2.5 above.
+Right-of-way widths for the divided section shall be in accordance with Section 11.2.5 above.

-Section 11.4. - CulsCul-de-sac.
+Section 11.4. - Cul-de-sac.

 - 11.4.1.
-All roadways and alleys without paved outlet shall be terminated with a cul-de-sacor approved turn-around area. (see standard details). - 11.4.2.
-The minimum right-of-way width for a cul-de-sac bulb with curb and gutter sections shall be a sixty-five (65) feet radius.
-For a swale section, the minimum right-of-way width shall be a sixty-five (65) feet radius.
-These widths may be increased to allow sufficient width for drainage facilities, utilities, sidewalks, bicycle paths, or other appurtenances within the right-of-way.

-- 11.4.3.
-The minimum pavement radii for culscul-de-sac shall be fifty (50) feet with the pavement design for the cul-de-sac bulb consistent with the roadway. - 11.4.4.
-Other variation or shapes of eulscul-de-sac may be allowed if the right-of-way is available and the design conforms to American Association of State Highway and Transportation Officials (AASHTO) criteria contained in "A Policy on Geometric Design of Highways and Streets".
+All roadways and alleys without paved outlet shall be terminated with a cul-de-sac or approved turn-around area. (see standard details). - 11.4.2.
+The minimum right-of-way width for a cul-de-sac bulb with curb and gutter sections shall be a sixty-five (65) feet fifty-six (56) foot radius with a five (5) foot utility easement.
+For a swale section, the minimum right-of-way width shall be a sixty-five (65) foot radius.
+These widths may be increased to allow sufficient width for drainage facilities, utilities, sidewalks, bicycle paths, or other appurtenances within the right-of-way. - 11.4.3.
+The minimum pavement radii for cul-de-sac shall be forty-eight (48) fifty (50) feet with the pavement design for the cul-de-sac bulb consistent with the roadway. - 11.4.4.
+Other variation or shapes of cul-de-sac may be allowed if the right-of-way is available and the design conforms to American Association of State Highway and Transportation Officials (AASHTO) criteria contained in "A Policy on Geometric Design of Highways and Streets".